Si3pacz/ROS-Slackware/Readme.md

 ####Desktop Install (recommended):
 *ROS, rqt, rviz, and robot-generic libraries*

-Note that this guide has been written and tested for this kind of installation
+This guide has been tested for this installation.

 ```
 rosinstall_generator desktop --rosdistro kinetic --deps --wet-only --tar > kinetic-desktop-wet.rosinstall